vmware-archive/declarative-cluster-management/README.md

 ### Pre-requisites for use

-1. We build the repository using JDK 12.
-Please file an [issue](https://github.com/vmware/declarative-cluster-management/) if you'd like the artifacts to be built for an older JDK.
+1. We test regularly on JDK 11 and 16.

-2. We test regularly on OSX and Ubuntu 18.04.
+2. We test regularly on OSX and Ubuntu 20.04.

 3. We currently support two solver backends.